rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Once again, browse to [https://portal.azure.com](https://portal.azure.com)
 1. Click "Create Resource" from the menu on the left of the page, then search for "Storage Account" and click "Create"
 <br/><img src="resources/portal_create_new_storage_account.png" width="75%" />
-1. Enter in a name for the storage account (e.g. `mystorageaccount`)
+1. Complete the new resource [common form fields](#azure-portal-tips)
-1. From th "Account Kind" dropdown, select "Blob"
+1. From the "Account Kind" dropdown, select "Blob"
-1. Choose your Azure Subscription
-1. Choose "Use existing", and select the resource group you created in the previous section
-1. Choose a region (any region is fine)
 1. Click "Create" to create the Storage Account
 <br/><img src="resources/portal_create_new_storage_account_settings.png" width="75%" />
 1. Once your storage account has been created, we need to create a new container to house our images